-Hello fellow readers,
+Hello, fellow readers,

 Mealybugs and whiteflies look similar.

-Both mealybugs and whiteflies are stealth.
+Both mealybugs and whiteflies are stealthy.

 They can also hide in produce from the grocery or veggie garden.
 And houseplants that spend the summers outside can bring them in.
-Sometimes they come home with a new plant.
+Sometimes, they come home with a new plant.

 Separate the infected plant from others.
 If you can fit the plant in the shower or sink, rinse it off.
-I read you can use cotton swabs with rubbing alcohol to kill mealybugs, though I wonder the impact on the plant.
+I read you can use cotton swabs with rubbing alcohol to kill mealybugs, though I wonder about the impact on the plant.
 For sure, use it on the nooks, crannies, and bottom of the pot where critters can hide.

 Safe remedies of good riddance.